6 Tips for Selecting The Right Cannabis Bucker

 2: Customizable Controls

 Not all bucking machines are created equally.
 Some include variable speeds to pull stems faster or slower for wet or dry material.
-Others offer different sized and shaped die plates to better accommodate different strains and stalk sizes.
+Others offer different-sized and shaped die plates to better accommodate different strains and stalk sizes.
 Some operators prefer a die plate with star-shaped holes as they feel the points have a better way of grabbing onto nodes and the base of the cola.
-Toggling between forward and reverse roller direction allows jambs to be cleared quickly and safely.
+Toggling between the forward and reverse roller direction allows jambs to be cleared quickly and safely.
 Consider looking for control variability when selecting the right bucker for your harvest as customization can be the secret to your success.

 3: Environmental Considerations